Garlic Mushroom Beef Tips

 You probably figured out what the secret ingredient is if you were around for my Smoky Beef Barley Burger recipe.
 You can spot it in the photo above…it is barley.

-What makes this recipe so easy is buying beef stew meat.
+What makes this recipe so easy is starting with beef stew meat.
 It is already cut in chunks for you.
 Dicing the onion is fast and easy for most folks or you can use dehydrated onion flakes if you are in a pinch (just let it simmer a bit longer to be sure they are re hydrated for you).

 I have used this on many cuts of beef.
 If a ball tip roast or london broil is on sale I just cut them up into chunks myself to make this.